Nick-Son/setup-guide/README.md

 # Setup Cheat Sheet
 #### *Cheat sheet for installing all the stuff I need for a new Dev system*
+Note: this is primarily for a Linux system (Arch or Ubuntu).
+I might update this to include MacOS at a later date :)

 ## Apps
 - Chrome